LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 > - 3: Destroy the fae that caused you to lose your memories.
 > - 3: Recover memories, find out why they were taken.
 > - 3: This may require Ascending to divinity despite Syver not wanting to be divine.
-> - 4: Craft the ultimate weapon / major artifact weapon.
+> - 4: Craft the ultimate weapon / major artifact weapon (gun).
 > - 4: First, create a level 20 monster weapon (requires level 20 & a LOT of monster slaying + harvesting).
 > - 5: Help Amenopheus the ruby sage recover his memories and further his goals.

+- Amenopheus tempers Syver's blood rage against Selenor (for now).

 ## T.